Euclid's Elements: Background

 Euclid's Elements is the oldest extant large-scale deductive treatment of mathematics.
-Proclus, a Greek mathematician who lived around seven centuries after Euclid, wrote in his commentary on the Elements: "Euclid, who put together the Elements, collecting many of Eudoxus' theorems, perfecting many of Theaetetus', and also bringing to irrefragable demonstration the things which were only somewhat loosely proved by his predecessors".
+Proclus, a Greek mathematician who lived around seven centuries after Euclid, wrote in his commentary on the Elements: "Euclid, who put together the Elements, collecting many of Eudoxus's theorems, perfecting many of Theaetetus's, and also bringing to irrefragable demonstration the things which were only somewhat loosely proved by his predecessors".
 Scholars believe that the Elements is largely a compilation of propositions based on books by earlier Greek mathematicians, including Eudoxus, Hippocrates of Chios, (Note: Hippocrates of Chios should not be confused with his contemporary Hippocrates of Kos, famous as the "father of medicine".)
 Thales, and Theaetetus, while other theorems are mentioned by Plato and Aristotle.
 It is difficult to differentiate the work of Euclid from that of his predecessors, especially because the Elements essentially superseded much earlier and now-lost Greek mathematics.
 The Elements version available today also includes "post-Euclidean" mathematics, probably added later by later editors such as the mathematician Theon of Alexandria in the 4th century.
 The classicist Markus Asper concludes that "apparently Euclid's achievement consists of assembling accepted mathematical knowledge into a cogent order and adding new proofs to fill in the gaps" and the historian Serafina Cuomo described it as a "reservoir of results".
 Despite this, historian Michalis Sialaros opines that its "remarkably tight structure" suggests that Euclid wrote the Elements himself rather than merely editing together the works of others.

 The detailed attribution of parts of the Elements to specific mathematicians is still the subject of scholarly debate.
 According to W. W. Rouse Ball, Pythagoras was probably the source for most of books I and II, Hippocrates of Chios for book III, and Eudoxus of Cnidus for book V, while books IV, VI, XI, and XII probably came from other Pythagorean or Athenian mathematicians.
 The Elements may have been based on an earlier textbook by Hippocrates of Chios, who also may have originated the use of letters to refer to figures.
 Wilbur Knorr ascribes the origin of the material in Books I, III, and VI of the Elements to the time of Hippocrates of Chios, and of the material in books II, IV, X, and XIII to the later period of Theodorus of Cyrene, Theaetetus, and Eudoxos.
 However, this suggested history has been criticized by van der Waerden, who believed that books I through IV were largely due to the much earlier Pythagorean school.

 Other similar works are also reported to have been written by Hippocrates of Chios, Theudius of Magnesia, and Leon, but are now lost.